near-ndc/gwg/specs/spec-2-election-ui.md

 The Election UI provides an interface for people to see the status of current + past NDC Congressional Body elections.
 This includes the candidates and votes that have been cast.

-Canidates are included in the Election UI after they've been nominated via [Kudos](https://github.com/near-ndc/gwg/blob/main/specs/spec-1-kudos.md) (or a Nominate specific fork of Kudos).
+Canidates are presented in the Election UI after they've been nominated via [Kudos](https://github.com/near-ndc/gwg/blob/main/specs/spec-1-kudos.md) (or a Nominate specific fork of Kudos).
 After an election the winning candidates are assigned seats in NDC congress.

 ## Motivation